The Most Mind-Blowing Food Facts You Never Knew

 Next time you're feeling dehydrated and don't feel like drinking water, try snacking on a cucumber; it's 96 percent water.

 Almonds are seeds, not nuts.
-According to Plant Information Center, nuts are “a one-seeded, dry, indehiscent fruit with a hard pericarp, usually derived from a one-loculed ovary” but an almond is actually a “drupe.”
-The Plant Information Center defines a drupe as “a fleshy fruit with a stony endocarp.”
+According to the Plant Information Center, nuts are "a one-seeded, dry, indehiscent fruit with a hard pericarp, usually derived from a one-loculed ovary," but an almond is actually a "drupe."
+The Plant Information Center defines a drupe as "a fleshy fruit with a stony endocarp."

 American cheese has been available since the 1950s and was manufactured by James L. Kraft.
-Unlike real cheese, American slices are actually a “pasteurized prepared cheese product.”
-(In fact, that’s why they are branded as “American singles” instead of “American cheese.”)
-By FDA definition, cheese products have at least 51 percent cheese—the rest is milk and additives.
+But unlike real cheese, American cheese slices are actually a "pasteurized prepared cheese product."
+(In fact, that's why they are branded as "American singles" instead of "American cheese.")
+By the FDA definition, cheese products have at least 51% cheese—the rest is milk and additives.

-You can make sure your cranberries are fresh by throwing it on the counter and seeing if it bounces back to you.
+You can make sure your cranberries are still good by throwing them on the counter and seeing if they bounce back to you.

-A majority of the balsamic vinegar sold in the United States isn’t legit because it’s not from “Modena” even though labels might suggest it.
-Real Balsamic vinegar “must be aged for at least 12 or 25 years, and most importantly, it’s made with Trebbiano grapes, thanks to the optimal climate conditions of the city, so it has a thick consistency.”
+A majority of the balsamic vinegar sold in the United States isn't legit because it's not from "Modena" (yes, the Italian town from Master of None), even though labels might suggest it.
+Real Balsamic vinegar "must be aged for at least 12 or 25 years, and most importantly, it's made with Trebbiano grapes, thanks to the optimal climate conditions of the city, so it has a thick consistency."

 Although Brits are famous for their tea obsession, it was an American who ultimately revolutionized the leafy drink.
 New Yorker Thomas Sullivan is credited with creating tea bags.
 He would send samples of the product in silk bags and people started to throw them into the teapot.
 And, that's how tea bags came to be.
 The rest is history.

-Be cautious next time you bake or buy something vanilla-flavored because artificial vanilla has castoreum, which is a product that comes from a gland in a beaver’s butt.
+Be cautious next time you bake or buy something vanilla-flavored, because artificial vanilla contains castoreum, which is a product that comes from a gland in a beaver's butt.